Slow Cooker Pulled Pork

 ingredients to make pulled pork on a table

 • Vinegar: The vinegar compliments the spices really well, and while I opted to use apple cider vinegar, white distilled vinegar would be a fine substitute.
+You could also use chicken broth if you prefer, though it will alter the flavor.

 • Spices: Don’t leave out the spices!
 While the main flavor is the bbq sauce, the seasonings take the pork to the next level.